srishti-tech/SketchSphere/README.md

 # SketchSphere
-This project is a responsive landing page designed to showcase a product, service, or company.
+This project is a responsive landing page designed to showcase art.
 It includes essential sections like a hero section, features, testimonials, and contact form.
-The project helps interns practice HTML, CSS, JavaScript, and responsive design principles.
+It helps connect all the artist together.This project helps us practice HTML, CSS, JavaScript, and responsive design principles.

 ## 📌 Features